 U.S. News & World Report ranked Penn's gastroenterology program among the nation's leaders.
-Overall, the clinical specialties at Penn have been consistently ranked among the nation's best by U.S. News.
+Overall, the clinical specialties at Penn have been consistently ranked among the nation's best by U.S. News & World Report.

 Penn Gastroenterology is among the nation's leaders in annual GI service volumes: